 About the Writer

-Alyssa Kalata, PhD, is a licensed psychologist and Clinical Trainer for Veritas Collaborative.
+Alyssa Kalata, PhD, is a licensed psychologist and Center Trainer for Veritas Collaborative.
 Alyssa firmly believes that all individuals and families have the right to competent, compassionate care and her approach to treatment is one that balances understanding and validation with a focus on cultivating change.